Travelport/travelport-uapi-tutorial/lesson_2-4.md

 ### Searching by location

-If you read the XML carefully above for the requests, you'll have realized that in this lesson, we are going to be searching for hotels that are located near some famous landmark.
+In this lesson, we will search for hotels that are located near a famous landmark.

-To do this, one must provide, obviously, the name of the landmark but also *not* provide a "location" with a city code as we have done previously.
-For example, let's assume we are looking for accomodation for a family vacation to Paris, France.
-With two adults and two children, we are going to need two hotel rooms and we are planning to spend a couple of days at [Disneyland Paris](http://www.disneylandparis.com/).
+To do this, one must provide the name of the landmark but NOT provide a *location* with a city code as done previously.
+For example, we are looking for accomodation for a family vacation to Paris, France.
+We require two hotel rooms and are planning to spend time at [Disneyland Paris](http://www.disneylandparis.com/).

-For those unfamiliar with Paris' geography, Disneyland Paris _neé EuroDisney_, is 32km east of the center of Paris.
-Thus, a hotel search that used the city code "PAR" or any of the Paris airports (north and south of the city) will be unlikely to produce good results.
-We need to do our search for this landmark.
+Disneyland Paris _neé EuroDisney_, is 32km east of the center of Paris.
+Thus, a hotel search that used the city code "PAR" or any of the Paris airports will unlikely produce good results.
+We need to search for this landmark.

-The key idea for doing a location of search is to use a search modifier with the location's name contained in it.
+The key idea for doing a search by landmark is to use a search modifier with the location's name contained in it.
 You do that with Java code like this example from `Lesson4`:

 {% highlight java %}
 HotelSearchModifiers mods = Lesson4.createModifiers(numAdults, numRooms);